jszpila/BoilerPlus/README.md

 # BoilerPlus
-A fully-featured boilerplate for service-oriented web app front-ends.
+A fully-featured boilerplate for service-oriented single-page applications.
 I couldn't find an easy way to configure proxies for [Yeoman](http://yeoman.io) or [Brunch](http://brunch.io/) projects, which really hampered my ability to develop service-oriented applications… so I cooked this up.
 By no means is it authoritative or comprehensive, but it includes a lot of the components I usually spend a fair amount of time tweaking and configuring whenever I spin up a new project.

-In the spirit of being truly environment agnostic, I've included special instructions for Mac and Windows platforms where applicable.

 ## Features
 ### Frameworks, Libraries, Etc.
 * [jQuery](http://jquery.com/), of course.
-* [AngularJS](http://angularjs.org/) - all the cool kids are doing it.
+* [AngularJS](http://angularjs.org/) because all the cool kids are doing it.
 * [Bootstrap](http://getbootstrap.com/2.3.2/) for responsiveness and widgets.
 * [Modernizr](http://modernizr.com/) for feature detection.
 * [Platform.js](https://github.com/bestiejs/platform.js/) for platform detection.